Railway signal giving indications to the train driver by means of the position of a mechanical arm. semaphore

 Working with Surface Mount Devices is discussed in one of the Babani books.

 Standard Wire Gauge, this is the Imperial standard for wire gauges, the reference shows a table of sizes for this series and the American similar (but different) table 'AWG'.

-The simplest is an electrical switch, as in 'Light Switch' which is a mechanically operated device used for connecting or disconnecting electrical circuits.
+1. The simplest is an electrical switch, as in 'Light Switch' which is a mechanically operated device used for connecting (low resistance) or disconnecting (high resistance) electrical circuits.
 Such switches can have many contacts and become quite complex.

 In model railways, as on the real railway it is now usual to operate 'switches' (points / turnouts) using a small electrical machine, called the 'Switch Machine', or in UK probably point motor.
 Switch machine exist in many forms, each with its protagonists: